JowoScript/JowoScript/README.md

 </div>
 </div>

+##### PT JowoScript Technology Indonesia does not have any open job vacancies and does not need employees because the owner, Muhammad Nurcahyo Pratomo, has been working alone all this time making products.

 ##### Don't invest anything to company or government until buy my product first because I haven't received any money at all from 2021 until now and kingdom technology environment not free too everything under my development until now. only PT JowoScript Technology Indonesian having real product

 #### Orang punya hutang sama gue hidupnya tidak akan tenang gue jamin di dunia dan akhirat dan tidak akan gue izinkan masuk surga juga